Transparent Progress. Sustainable Solutions.

 Local government agencies: Ever-Green partners with local government units that are responsible for planning, climate action, workforce, economic development, and finance to assist with fulfilling their goals as it pertains to our business.

-Other key partners: other stakeholders include partners involved in the planning and execution of regional well-being, climate action, community engagement, energy planning, business development, higher education, and technological advancement.
+Other key partners: Other stakeholders include partners involved in the planning and execution of regional well-being, climate action, community engagement, energy planning, business development, higher education, and technological advancement.

 Stakeholder Engagement

 The energy systems that Ever-Green operates, manages, and maintains have a range of engagement approaches based on the system owners, customers, and communities that they serve.
 Our team members are engaged in community activities and work closely with building owners and customers.
 We respond to customer and community inquiries.
 We host customer events and regularly provide updates on the systems and company news.
-Each year, District Energy St. Paul and Duluth Energy Services customers have the opportunity to respond to a customer satisfaction survey to provide direct feedback.
+Each year, District Energy St. Paul and Duluth Energy Systems customers have the opportunity to respond to a customer satisfaction survey to provide direct feedback.

 When pertinent, meetings are hosted with local officials to discuss how our energy projects and energy operations intersect with local initiatives, anticipated policy changes or goals, rules and regulations, and opportunities to work together.
 Ever-Green participates in local, regional, and national working groups focused on workforce, environmental stewardship and climate action, equity, workplace safety, policymaking, industry advancement, training, and technology exchange.
 Additionally, customer and materiality surveys are conducted so that stakeholder concerns and perspectives are considered as the company develops and grows.